---------------------------------

 d.
 Secular state

 Q.5.
-How many members have the constituent assembly that helped to make constitution?
+How many members have the constituent assembly that helped to make constitution? a 199.

 b.
 299.